saulpierotti/.dotfiles/README.md

 ## Media
 * I use mpv for videos with some configuration to improve quality at a performance cost (in `~/.config/mpv/mpv.conf`)

+## NordVPN
+* Do not sync the config file since it contains an access token